Basic Training

 The course program and simulator exercises provide the opportunity for customization to simulate any international airspace and the requirements of an Air Navigation Service Provider.
 It enhances the trainee’s level for a quicker transition time to the real-life environment – please contact us to discuss options.

-CANI and the Approach Control Procedural Training Course are certified by the Czech Civil Aviation Authority in accordance with Commission Regulation (EU) 2015/340.
+CANI and the Approach Control Procedural Training Course are certified by the Czech Civil Aviation Authority in accordance with Commission Regulation (EU) 2015/340, as amended on 4th August 2024 and ATCO APP Rating Training and Assessment Plan – SM/17/0300/P7.

 Prerequisites